 Your best bet: Do not purchase tickets from anyone on the street.
 Buy your ticket from the booth or building where the company is based.
 If you see aggressive ticket sellers, find and inform the nearest police officer.

 Street dance crews, most commonly seen around the City Hall/Brooklyn Bridge area, or in Central Park, can seem a fun distraction when wandering the city streets.
 But you're better off ignoring them, and keep moving.
 Often their "shows" begin by showing their impressive moves.
 This draws in the crowds.
-Then, the dancers pull in a few volunteers from the crowd. and line them up.
+Then, the dancers pull in a few volunteers from the crowd, and line them up.
 This is where the show grinds to a halt.
-The dancers will stop, leaving the volunteers standing in the circle awkwardly, while they shake down the audience for "tips" (often requesting $20 or more).
+The dancers will stop, leaving the volunteers standing in the circle awkwardly endlessly, while they shake down the audience for "tips" (often requesting $20 or more).
 The volunteers will be asked for the biggest tips.
-Then, after several minutes of going around collecting money, and awkward homophobic jokes at the volunteers' expense, they will perform their stunt, and send everyone away a little poorer when they arrived.
+Then, after several minutes of going around collecting money, and awkward homophobic jokes at the volunteers' expense, they will perform their brief stunt, and send everyone away a little poorer when they arrived.

 Again, best to keep moving.